Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 I have experienced spiritual fatigue and weariness many times and have learned from these low points that God always walks beside me.
 When spiritually drained, if I press into Jesus, I come through stronger, closer to God, and more mature in my faith.

 Spiritual fatigue is inevitable because of the seasons and trials of life.
-But we don’t have to stay there.
+But you don’t have to stay there.

-For Christ-followers there is hope for what troubles our mind, body, or soul.
-Jesus doesn’t promise to take despair away, but He does promise to carry us until we see glimpses of His love and hope once again.
+For Christ-followers there is hope for what troubles your mind, body, or soul.
+Jesus doesn’t promise to take despair away, but He does promise to carry you until you see glimpses of His love and hope once again.

 When I try to participate in sports, it seems I have weights on each leg that won’t let me move quickly.
 It also seems as if the ground becomes harder and I feel awkward.
 Can you relate?
 Probably not if you are an athlete!